edwyn/RPiHostIoT/README.md

 Todo
 -----
 V0.0000001
-The current version only retrieves a slice from the windows WCF host.
+The current version retrieves a slice from the windows WCF host and displayes on display.

 More will be updated here